Houston Unlawful Presence Attorney

 In my position as an immigration attorney I never recommend that persons who wish to come to the United States do so illegally.
 If a person’s illegal presence is discovered, it makes it infinitely more challenging to subsequently gain permanent residency or legal status in this country.
 Too, ‘unlawful presence’ is a complex legal concept whose definition has continued to be refined and adapted as immigration circumstances change in this country.

 There are several ways in which a person may unintentionally or deliberately enter the United States and their presence be deemed unlawful.
 The individual may enter without inspection; overstay their authorized period of time or violate the status of a visa originally granted legally.
+Without a 601A waiver, you may have to wait several years to enter the states legally.

 - Persons who have accumulated 180 days or more of unlawful presence after April 1, 1997, and have then left the country, cannot return to the U.S. for 3 years.